bytebase/dbcost/README.md

 Sample data is provided at [here](https://github.com/bytebase/dbcost/blob/main/store/data/sample.json).

 If you would like to fetch the newest data online, a starting script is provided.
-You may type in the following script to your terminal. **The GCP API KEY should have Cloud Billing API authority.**
+You may type in the following script to your terminal.
 ```
-sh ./start.sh **YOUR GCP API KEY**
+sh ./start.sh
 ```

 ### Starting the Frontend